thehogfather/brackets-latex/README.md

 * Dialog for configuring where to find the TeX distribution to use for compilation
 * Compile from any file in a multi-file project by including `%!TEX root=../root.tex` at the first line in every included file.

+##Keyboard shortcuts
+The following are the default keyboard shortcuts.
+If any of the shortcut keys conflict with your keyboard or you would prefer to use another shortcut key for any reason, you can [remap the keys as described here](https://github.com/adobe/brackets/wiki/User-Key-Bindings).

+    Ctrl-Alt-B  compile  document
 ###To do
 * Compile on save (setting)
 * Code for bibtex reference keys